 Ana-Svenja manages the Nomadic Academy for Fools since 2017.
 She is a teacher of theatre from Berlin, where she leads different kinds of theatre projects for young people.

 Joe has been Jonathan Kay’s manager since 2012.
-He is a musician from Bristol, now based in Bern, Switzerland.
-He is involved in various other things too.
+He is a signed musician from Bristol, now based in Bern, Switzerland.
+He also manages the Swiss composer Mario Batkovic.